 When you’re seeking the best for your young lambs, it can be an overwhelming task to choose from all the nutrition products out there.
 But when you know what you’re looking at when reviewing a product’s label, you can make choices with confidence, knowing you’re providing the nutrition they need.

-Before your lambs are born, it is important to prepare by having milk replacer on hand to supplement or replace doe or ewe milk.
-Take time to understand what to look for prior to choosing a lamb milk replacer.
+Before your lambs are born, it is important to prepare by having milk replacer on hand to either supplement or replace ewe milk.
+Take time to understand what to look for prior to choosing the right product.

 1. How do I start my search for lamb milk replacer?

-When you begin to look for a lamb milk replacer, select one formulated specifically for the species you are feeding is recommended.
-Multi-species milk replacers are available, but may not meet the nutritional needs of your lambs
+When you begin to look for a lamb milk replacer, it is recommended to select one formulated specifically for the species you are feeding.
+Multi-species milk replacers are available but may not meet the nutritional needs of your lambs.

-Ewe’s milk has a different nutritional makeup than doe’s milk for example.
-That’s why it’s important to select a specie-specific milk replacer, formulated to be like their mother’s milk.
+Ewe’s milk has a different nutritional makeup than doe’s milk, for example.
+That’s why it’s important to select a species-specific milk replacer formulated to imitate the mother’s milk.

-A milk replacer specially formulated for lambs will help ensure they receive the nutrition they need to grow, which is different than the needs of goat.
+A milk replacer specially formulated for lambs will help ensure they receive the nutrition they need to grow.

 Throughout your search, you will find that some lamb milk replacers are available in multiple size packages.
 Having the option to choose a size that best fits your needs will help keep milk replacer fresh.
-And, you won’t have to keep more on hand than you need.
+This will also keep you from you having more on hand than you need.